Table of Contents

 Conclusion

-Today, there are podcast networks and podcast directory services, as well as podcast apps for users to easily search and find what they are looking for.
+Today, podcast networks, podcast directory services, and podcast apps allow users to search for and find what they are looking for easily.

-With more people tuning in every day, the podcast industry is sure to continue its growth.
+With more people tuning in daily, the podcast industry will continue growing.

-The history of the podcast is complex, and there’s no denying that podcasts have evolved into one of the best forms of communication ever.
+The podcast’s history is complex, but there’s no denying that it has evolved into one of the best forms of communication ever.

 So, whether you believe in the true origins of the podcast or not, it’s time to start listening.
 What are you waiting for?